remixed123/LightServer/README.md

 The quickest way to understand what LightServer does, is to view the demos on Vimeo - https://vimeo.com/album/3015956

+### What Lights Are Required

+One of the best things about LightServer is that it works with the very popular and common WS8212b Chip Set lights.
+These are the 5 volt ones that can be found everywhere.
+I have tested extensively with AdaFruit NeoPixels and everything works perfectly with them.
+AdaFruit also has most everything else you need to work with.
+NOTE TO SELF: Need To Look Into Seeed Studios as potential promotional partner - already working with TI - They also has the WS8212b lights to sell.

 ### How Can LightServer Be Used?

 It can be used in various lighting and entertainment situations, including parties, festive events,